-Brazosport High School in Freeport, Texas was contacted to determine if the school would be interested in participating in THSCMP starting in the 2018 2019 academic year.
-A new Environmental Science class will be added to the Brazosport curriculum for the new school year.
-Students taking Environmental Science will begin monitoring the beaches of Quintana and Surfside Beach as members of THSCMP.
+Brazosport High School in Freeport, Texas was contacted to determine if the school would be interested in participating in THSCMP starting in the 2018-2019 academic year.
+A new Environmental Science class was added to the Brazosport curriculum this academic year.
+Ms. Caudle worked with high school science teacher Kim Summers to start the program in the Brazosport Independent School District.
+Senior Environmental Science students collected data from four sites in Surfside Beach and Quintana Beach on October 4, 2018, January 31, 2019, and April 24, 2019.
+Three of the monitoring sites were located on Surfside Beach on southern Follets Island (fig.